ronaksahai/kite-tutorials/docs/economy/modify.md

 import On from '@site/src/assets/toggle_on.svg';

 # Modify-Points command
 *this command would allow admins to modify points of users.*
+- `/modify points`

 ![Demo](../../static/flows/ModifyDemo.gif)